-Neal is admitted to the State Bars of California and New York, and is a member of the bars of the United States District Court for the Northern District of California, the United States District Court for the Eastern District of California, the United States District Court for the Central District of California, the United States District Court for the Southern District of California, the United States District Court for the Southern District of New York, the United States District Court for the Eastern District of New York, and the bars of the United States Courts of Appeals for the Second and Ninth Circuits.
+Neal is admitted to the State Bars of California and New York, and is a member of the bars of the United States District Courts for the Northern, Eastern, Central, and Southern Districts of California, the United States District Courts for the Southern and Eastern Districts of New York, and the bars of the United States Courts of Appeals for the Second and Ninth Circuits.

 Selected Published Decisions:

 Revitch v.
 New Moosejaw, LLC, 2019 WL 5485330 (N.D.
 Cal.
 Oct.
 23, 2019), denying defendants’ motions to dismiss consumer’s allegations of state privacy law violations in putative class action.

 Martinelli v.
 Johnson & Johnson, 2019 WL 1429653 (N.D.
 Cal.
 Mar.
 29, 2019), granting class certification of false advertising and other claims brought by purchasers of Benecol spreads labeled with the representation “No Trans Fats.”

 Dzielak v.
 Whirlpool Corp., 2017 WL 6513347 (D.N.J.
 Dec.
 20, 2017), granting class certification of consumer protection claims brought by purchasers of Maytag Centennial washing machines marked with the “Energy Star” logo.